-There are 117 scholarships named after individuals, battalions or companies.
-These perpetual scholarships were endowed over the past 41 years by companies, individuals, families, battalions and the Seabee Veterans of American.
-You can add a perpetual scholarship with a donation of $50,000 to our endowment.
+There are 133 scholarships named after individuals, battalions or companies.
+These perpetual scholarships were funded by companies, individuals, families, battalions and the Seabee Veterans of American.
+You can add a perpetual scholarship with a donation of $50,000.

 1. BERT PERKINS/RMK-BRJ SCHOLARSHIP - Established by the Morrison- Knudsen Company in the name of Bert Perkins.
 Raymond, Morrison-Knudsen, Brown & Root, and J.A.
 Jones, was the largest pool or consortium of construction firms in American history and provided a major contribution to the military construction effort during the Vietnam conflict.
 Bert Perkins was chairman of the RMK-BRJ operating committee in Vietnam.

 2. THE REAR ADMIRAL GEORGE REIDER & GERARD A. NEUMANN SCHOLARSHIP - Established in 1972 by Admirals Reider and Neumann.
 Rear Admiral Reider (USNR-R) was the first Commander of the First Reserve Naval Construction Brigade and served with the Seabees in the Pacific during World War II.
 Mr. Gerard Neumann was Chairman of the Board of a marine construction firm, Spearin, Preston, and Burrows.

 3. ADMIRAL BEN MOREELL SCHOLARSHIP - Admiral Ben Moreell founded the Navy Seabees on March 5, 1942.
 During World War II, he organized a Naval Construction Force of over ten thousand officers and a quarter-million men.
 He was Chairman of the Seabee Memorial Scholarship Association until his death in 1978 at the age of 85.
 Admiral Moreell's deeds and accomplishments place him among the great naval leaders in American history.